kora-projects/kora-docs/mkdocs/docs/v2/en/guides/grpc-server.md

 **Server does not start:**

 Check that the gRPC port in `application.conf` is free and that `GrpcServerModule` is included in the application graph.
+A busy port fails the graph with
+`gRPC server failed to start on port '8090': port is already in use`.

 **RPC returns `UNIMPLEMENTED`:**

 Verify that the generated service name and method names match the `.proto` contract used by the client.

+**Tests fail with `AbstractMethodError` mentioning `buildClientTransportServers`:**

+A gRPC artifact in test scope is pinned to a different version than the runtime that ships with `io.koraframework:grpc-server`.
+Align every `io.grpc` dependency on `1.83.1`.

+**`grpcurl` reports that the server does not support reflection:**

+Reflection is off by default.
+Either pass `-import-path`/`-proto` as shown above, or enable it as described in [Advanced gRPC Server](grpc-server-advanced.md#server-reflection).

 ## What's Next? { #whats-next }